davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI before cut.md

 Note that the MAC address will be replaced when the VM template is cloned, as MAC addresses need to be unique.

-You can verify the full reference/path of the configuration files (what the pve documentation calls "<volume>") you just created with the command `pve list snip` where "snip" is the name of the storage:
+You can verify the full reference of the configuration files (what the pve documentation calls "<volume>") you just created with the command `pve list snip` where "snip" is the name of the storage:
 ```
 root@pve:/# pvesm list snip
 Volid                           Format  Type      Size VMID
 snip:snippets/network-data.yaml snippet snippets  340
 snip:snippets/user-data.yaml    snippet snippets  639
 ```
-The snippets must be in the root of your snippets volume - You cannot reference snippets in subdirectories.

 The next command will configure cloudinit for our template with the 2 sections we created above.
 The command I will reference the snippets using the "snippets" storage reference `snip:` (as displayed by the `pvesm list` command).

 ```bash
 qm set 8200  --cicustom "user=snip:snippets/user-data.yaml,network=snip:snippets/network-data.yaml"
 ```
 The qm set --cicustom command changes, in effect, the whole of the cloudinit configuration.
-You can't run it first for 'user' and then for 'network' as running it for 'network' will clear the 'user' configuration.
-The snippets are read/used when the VM is created.
+You can't run it first for user and then for network as running it for network will clear the user configuration.

 You can also use this command on a cloudinit _VM_ (as opposed to a template) - i.e. once you've cloned the template.
-The changes will take effect next time you start the VM.

 While it is not possible today to view the cloudinit settings you have set in the GUI, you can check the VM/template's config file.
 For the 8200 template, look at the content of `/etc/pve/qemu-server/8200.conf`.
 You will see the following line:
 ```